nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

 };
 ```

 Now, I'm calling the object key's method, which gives me all the keys of the reducer's object.
-In our example, this is todos and the visibility filter.
+In our example, this is todos and the `visibilityFilter`.

-Next, I'm calling the reduce method on the keys, because I want to produce a single value, such as the next state, by accumulating over every reducer key and calling the corresponding reducer.
+Next, I'm calling the `reduce` method on the keys, because I want to produce a single value, such as the next state, by accumulating over every reducer key and calling the corresponding reducer.

 ``` javascript
 return (state = {}, action) => {